ciccioSIUM/ciccioSIUM/README.md

 ### 👨🏻‍💻 About Me

 📚 I'm a Computer Science student at I.I.S.S.
-"Volta - De Gemmis"
-🐧 (I use Arch btw.
+"Volta - De Gemmis" in Bitonto(BA) 🐧 (I use Arch btw.
 No, I won't stop mentioning it.)
 🛠️ Passionate about Cybersecurity, Linux and Open Source
 🏆 Participated in CTF (Capture The Flag) competitions such as OliCyber and CyberChallenge.IT